elliotharmon/blog.elliotharmon.org/_posts/2021-04-30-vaccine-ghazal.md

 That's just the tip of the iceberg, though.
 Watch the full video to get a real taste of what the day was like, with its jarring combination of excellence and silliness.
 See the YouTube video description for credits and more information.

-Here's the poem.**
+Here's the poem.*

 Moderna travels at -25 Celsius.
 Don’t open it unless you know vaccines.
 Ten doses in each vial come from Massachusetts where they grow vaccines.

-Some patients sardined into stadiums to get the serum in their arms and others hit up CVS in search of unclaimed, ever-so vaccines
+Some patients sardined into stadiums to get the serum in their arms and others hit up CVS in search of unclaimed, ever-so vaccines.

-People are afraid to breathe; they can be set free— embrace the 25 below vaccines
+People are afraid to breathe; they can be set free— embrace the 25 below vaccines.

 Moderna, Pfizer, and J&J are going to make a bundle
 If we all get in bed we will need a throw made of old yellow vaccines